Large Styrofoam Blocks – But are they really EPS?

 Recycling Options for Styrofoam™ and EPS

-EPS Recycling Grinder at ICAWhile both are polystyrene products and are used for some similar applications, that is where the similarity stops.
+While both are polystyrene products and are used for some similar applications, that is where the similarity stops.
 EPS is environmentally friendly and available in various shapes, sizes and densities.
 Oh, did we forget to mention EPS is more cost effective than XPS too?!

 Unfortunately, the white stuff is taking a beating in the news with another big misconception that EPS is ‘non-recyclable.’
 But that couldn’t be further from the truth.
 Here at ICA, we are on a mission to change the perception regarding the ability to recycle EPS.
 We have started to partner with local colleges to increase awareness.
 Now we are continuing to find ways to spread the word online, that YES, EPS is in fact recyclable.
 We accept clean EPS foam for recycling at our location in Allentown.
-Check out our RECYCLING RULES for more information.

 It’s not easy going against all these misconceptions about EPS, but ICA will continue to educate and provide quality EPS to our customers.
 Even to those customers who still want to call it Styrofoam – we will not judge.
 But please, just don’t call it non-recyclable, that is where we will have to draw the line!